dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

-The extra discipline is enforced because the extension type member implementations will only treat the representation object in ways that are written with the purpose of conforming to this particular discipline (and thereby defines what this discipline is).
+The extra discipline is enforced because the extension type member implementations will only treat the representation object in ways that conform to this particular discipline (and thereby defines what this discipline is).
 For example, if the discipline includes the rule that you should never call a method `foo` on the representation, then the author of the extension type will simply need to make sure that none of the extension type member declarations ever calls `foo`.

 Another example would be that we're using interop with JavaScript, and we wish to work on a given `JSObject` representing a button, using a